A static theory of promises

 For surely all readers the notion of a promise will be quite familiar.
 Our experience of promises might be both positive and negative, for many promises that are made are never kept.
 Below are examples of the kinds of statements we intend to call promises.
 Let us begin with everyday statements and progress gradually to the kinds of abstract promises that we would like to use in a variety of technical scenarios.

-\begin{itemize} \item I promise you that I will walk the dog. \item I promise you that I fed your cat while you were away. \item We promise to accept cash payments. \item We promise to accept validated credit cards. \item I promise to lock the door when I leave. \item I promise not to lock the door when I leave. \item We promise to wash our hands before touching the food. \end{itemize}
+\begin{itemize} \item I promise you that I will walk the dog. \item I promise you that I fed your cat while you were away. \item We promise to accept cash payments. \item We promise to accept validated credit cards. \item I promise to lock the door when I leave. \item I promise not to lock the door when I leave. \end{itemize}

 These examples are quite uncontroversial.
 They are easily found in every day life, spoken by humans or posted on signs.
 We now want to argue that it is useful to extend the notion of promises to inanimate objects that have been designed or programmed to behave in a certain manner.
 This is not a very large step, but it is easier to make with some examples.